 Left: Fig. 1.
-Extract from Overlay of Tree Survey, Masterplan and Detailed Access Routes drawing showing the extent of tree removal required for the proposed access route at Allerton Road.
+Extract from Overlay of Tree Survey, Masterplan and Detailed Access Routes (Rev H) drawing showing the extent of tree removal required for the proposed access route at Allerton Road.

 Left: Fig. 2.
-Extract from Overlay of Tree Survey, Masterplan and Detailed Access Routes drawing showing the extent of tree removal required for the proposed access route at Woolton Road including the access passing through the central reserve.
+Extract from Overlay of Tree Survey, Masterplan and Detailed Access Routes (Rev H) drawing showing the extent of tree removal required for the proposed access route at Woolton Road including the access passing through the central reserve.

-- 2.2.6 Tree loss needed to facilitate the access routes is low relative to the number of trees within the site. - 2.2.7 The Tree Survey identifies a number of trees in an unsuitable condition; these are trees that require pruning or felling for reasons of sound arboricultiural management, including health and safety, irrespective of planning proposals. - 2.2.8 The site (and indicative proposals) provide excellent opportunities for mitigating planting.
-In particular the potential to plant avenue trees along principle access roads, and within the large are of open space as indicated within the Masterplan layout.
+- 2.2.5 Tree loss needed to facilitate the access routes is low relative to the number of trees within the site. - 2.2.6 The extent of partial tree loss within the Group G27 (at Woolton Road) will be determined by removing trees that are directly impacted by the footprint of the proposed access routes and any trees closely adjacent to this proposed access.
+Trees within these groups whose roots are not significantly impacted will be retained. - 2.2.7 The Tree Survey identifies a number of trees in an unsuitable condition; these are trees that require pruning or felling for reasons of sound arboricultural management, including health and safety, irrespective of planning proposals. - 2.2.8 The site (and indicative proposals) provide excellent opportunities for mitigating planting.
+In particular the potential to plant avenue trees along principal access roads, and within the large area of open space as indicated within the Masterplan layout.
 This will include the potential to plant tree stock of a reasonable size (for example, extra heavy standards) of a species that can attain large sizes.
-The loss of high value trees as a consequence of the proposals should be mitigated with at least 2x semi-mature trees per high value tree removed, within locations that allow space for species that can mature to form significant landscape features within the long term.
+The loss of high value trees as a consequence of the proposals may be mitigated with at least 2x semi-mature trees per high value tree removed, within locations that allow space for species that can mature to form significant landscape features within the long term.
 This could potentially include replacement planting within the central reserve.

-2.3 Impacts to the root systems of trees being retained due to the proposed access routes
+2.3 Impacts to the root systems of trees being retained adjacent to the proposed access routes